ruscur/snowpatch/docs/configuration.md

 - `repository`: path to local clone of git repository

-- `branches`: a list of base branches (as defined by the local git repository) that patches should be tested against
+- `branches`: a list of base branches that patches should be tested against

 - `test_all_branches`: if true, each patch will be tested against all base branches.
 If false, a patch will only be tested against the first base branch